 Clearly the cash transfer value that you are offered will reflect the value of the inflation protection built in to your pension scheme.
 But once you have taken the cash, all of the inflation risk falls to you.
 If, for example, inflation were to reach 4% then in the DB scheme your pension would rise by at least 2.5%, and possibly more.
 So the real year-on-year fall in the value of your pension would only be around 1.5%.
 But with a DC pension pot a 4% rise in the price of goods represents a 4% fall in your standard of living.

-In short, if you are concerned about the potential impact of rising prices over the course of a long retirement, and/ or about the uncertainty of whether future inflation will be high or low, then staying in a DB scheme will give you both better inflation protection and greater certainty.
+In short, if you are concerned about the potential impact of rising prices over the course of a long retirement, and/ or about the uncertainty of whether future inflation will be high or low, then staying in a DB scheme is likely to give you both better inflation protection and greater certainty.

 When you are a member of a DB pension scheme your money is generally invested in a range of assets.
 This could include shares, bonds, property, infrastructure assets, commodities and so forth.
 The value of these different assets can, of course, go up or down.
 But when you are in a DB pension scheme, the ups and downs of these investments make no difference to the amount of pension you receive – the scheme still has to pay your pension and the employer has to bear the investment risk.
 You are, in effect, insulated against the ups and downs of investment.